 Charter Options

-Day trips on the Gulkana or Klutina rivers
+Day trips for salmon on the Gulkana or Klutina rivers

 These 8- to 10-hour tours begin in the morning, with a float of anywhere from 7 to 21 miles.
 On the Gulkana River, you’ll find Class I and II whitewater, while the Klutina features Class III (you can opt to go through the big rapids or around them).
 You’ll be fishing along the way, with all your gear provided, as well as snacks and water.